fourscoreandmore/fourscoreandmore.org/scores-of-scores/notes-for-transcribers.md

 ## Playing instructions

 - Use the `pizz.` and `arco` instructions from the Text palette (see comments above about placement).
-- Do include instructions for harmonics (i.e., usually the `o` symbol)
+- Do include instructions for harmonics (from the articulations palette - the symbol looks similar to `o`)
 - Do include the Roman numerals indicating which string to be used (e.g., `IV`).
 - Indication of fingering is not generally included.
 If in doubt, ask your reviewer.